 Eager to expand her impact beyond the traditional realm for classical music, Linda Holzer cultivates a multi-faceted career, emphasizing performance, teaching, interdisciplinary collaboration, and entrepreneurship.
 In her twenties, prior to her appointment at the University of Arkansas at Little Rock, she served as an artist-in-residence for four seasons, performing under the auspices of the North Carolina Visiting Artist Program, with artistic outreach to diverse audiences, from concert halls to community centers, school auditoriums, correctional facilities, and libraries.
-Dr. Holzer, professor of music, joined the faculty at UA Little Rock in August of 1995, as the coordinator for classical piano studies.
+Dr. Holzer, University Professor of Music, joined the faculty at UA Little Rock in August of 1995, as the coordinator for classical piano studies.
 She was profiled on “The Piano Education Page” as an Artist/Educator in 1997.

 At national and international conferences, Linda Holzer has proven herself an engaging speaker and a dynamic presenter.
 Her research emphasizes creativity & entrepreneurship; concert performance technology; career guidance for music majors; American composers; business and pedagogic practices of piano teachers.
 In her teaching, injury-preventive piano technique and musical wellness is fundamental.